|Main Page in

 Novelties in 2012: Blue Card and other changes

 On 1 August 2012, a new kind of residence title was introduced in the German law: the "Blue Card".
-The "Blue Card" is for foreigners from outside the EU with a work contract and an income of at least 49,600 euros a year (in 2016).
+The "Blue Card" is for foreigners from outside the EU with a work contract and an income of at least 50,800 euro a year (in 2017).
 Applicants must have a university degree and prove the contract and income.
-A lower income limit of 38,688 euros (in 2016) will be applicable for jobs with a significant lack of adequate staff (this applies to all kinds of engineers, academic and related experts of the information and communication branches, natural scientists, mathematicians and doctors).
+A lower income limit of 39,624 euro (in 2017) will be applicable for jobs with a significant lack of adequate staff (this applies to all kinds of engineers, academic and related experts of the information and communication branches, natural scientists, mathematicians and doctors).
 In case of the lower income limit there will be a proof whether the work conditions are similar to contracts of domestic employees.
 Holders of the "Blue Card" will have the right to get an unlimited residence title if they have stayed in Germany for at last 33 months.
 A shorter period of 21 months will be applicable for foreigners with knowledge of the German language (B1 level).
 Family members will have the right to stay and work as well when the document is issued.

 The "Blue Card" is based on the directive 2009/50/EC on the conditions of entry and residence of third-country nationals for the purposes of highly qualified employment.
 A directive does not apply directly in the member states of the EU but the directive must be adopted by the national legislature which in Germany consists of the parliament ("Bundestag") and the "Bundesrat", the representation of the 16 German states.

 Apart from the introduction of the "Blue Card" due to the European law the proposal of December 2011 contains also some other changes: